 This site is about me learning as I go, and sharing my mistakes and my successes with everyone else.
-I’m somewhat of an advanced amateur learning how to shoot video with a mirrorless camera (used to be DSLR).
+When I compare myself to Roger Deakins (Skyfall, Shawshank Redemption) I consider myself as an advanced amateur.

 When I learn something new with my camera I will create a short video and share it with others.
-This site is for people like myself that are making a transition from HD camcorder to a DSLR.
+This site is for people like myself who love these small cameras and want to create amazing images with them.

 Many of the great DP’s say the same thing, they all enjoy learning and still have much to learn.
 For these DP’s that have been shooting movies for decades to say that, then I know I will always be learning.
 I try to stay humble, and this is the reason why I called this site Learning DSLR Video, because no matter how good I get, I’ll always be learning.

 “Remember this is a journey, not a destination.”
 That saying is true for me.
-Many times it’s the stories I’ll bring back from a shoot that are better than the images themselves, just watch the video of how I made the photo above.
+Watch the video of how I made the photo above.
 If you’re just getting started and your frustrated that you’re not getting better quickly, just remember to enjoy the journey.

-This site is about ‘head-down’ meaty tutorials on how to use your DSLR or mirrorless camera for video.
-I don’t plan on covering camera news, however I do some product reviews.
+This site is about ‘head-down’ meaty tutorials/reviews on how to use your DSLR or mirrorless camera for video.
+I don’t plan on covering camera news.

 I have been making videos primarily for the internet since October 2006.
 I got my first mini DV tape camcorder in March of 2003, and then in February 2008 I picked up one of the first HD camcorders, and in March 2010 I got the Canon T2i and in the summer of 2014 I picked up two mirorless cameras (Sony a7S and Panasonic GH4).
 I’m totally self taught when it comes to video.
 I went to the University of Miami in Florida and my background is in audio engineering.